drstearns/tutorials/src/html/index.md

 ### Hyperlinks

-The "H" in HTML standard for "Hypertext," which means that page should link to each other.
+The "H" in HTML standard for "Hypertext," which means that pages can link to each other.
 Encoding a link is done using the `<a>` element:

 ```html
 <a href="https://google.com">Search on Google</a>